 A Hallmark in Homeless Movies

 Once in a while a movie comes around which really impresses, which grabs your attention and keeps you watching.
 It's even move of a surprise when it is a made for TV movie which impresses.
 But that is the case of "Accidental Friendship" a TV movie which features a performance from Chandra Wilson which is better than many you will come across on the big screen.
-It is not just Wilson's performances which makes "Accidental Friendship" worth watching as whilst there are certain cliches it is also a movie which has a well developed storyline with depth and motive.
+It is not just Wilson's performances which makes "Accidental Friendship" worth watching as whilst it features a few cliches it is also a movie which has a well developed storyline with depth and motive.

-So the one thing that "Accidental Friendship" is not is original because there have been plenty of movies which have featured a homeless person being befriended by someone else and whilst we have Tami a cop who befriends Yvonne the homeless dog lady it is not a big change to the usual.
-As such there is the cliche aspect to the movie because you know that over time Tami and Yvonne will become friends once Yvonne accepts help from her hollowing her initial resistance.
-And to be honest it is not much of a spoiler if I tell you through trusting Tami Yvonne agrees to get help to try and get herself off of the street.
+So the one thing that "Accidental Friendship" is not is original because there have been plenty of movies which have featured a homeless person being befriended by someone else and whilst "Accidental Friendship" is inspired by a true story you can't get away from that familiarity.
+As such there is the cliche aspect to the movie because you know that over time Tami and Yvonne will become friends, once Yvonne accepts help from her following her initial resistance.
+And because this is inspired by a true story it is not much of a spoiler if I tell you that Yvonne agrees to get help to try and get herself off of the streets.

-But then in away "Accidental Friendship" is not so much a movie about the outcome but what happens along the way to what for me was inevitable.
-Now on one hand you have the simplest story which is that of Tami who fears getting into deep relationships, we even learn that she dumped her previous boyfriend because he was talking of marriage.
-So when she starts seeing Kevin, another Officer, there is this barrier she puts up to protect herself and the reason why is what makes this a well worked subplot and not just some token romance.
+But then in away "Accidental Friendship" is not so much a movie about the ending but what happens along the way.
+Now on one hand you have the simplest story which is that of Tami who has commitment fears, we even learn that she dumped her previous boyfriend because he was talking of marriage.
+So when she starts seeing Kevin, another Officer, there is this barrier she puts up to protect herself and the reason why, as we discover, is what makes this a well worked subplot and not just some token romance.

-But the heart of "Accidental Friendship" is Yvonne as we follow her journey starting with her life on the streets where she collects cans to take to the recycling depot and cares for her dogs, in fact cares for them so much buys them proper food only then to rummage through bins for food for herself.
+But the heart of "Accidental Friendship" is Yvonne as we follow her journey starting with her life on the streets where she collects cans to take to the recycling depot and cares for her dogs, in fact cares for them so much that she buys them proper food only then to rummage through bins to feed herself.
 It is both a simplistic yet also realistic look at what being homeless is like, from the dangers of sleeping rough to the fear of help in case it turns bad.
-And more importantly you get to understand how quickly someone can become destitute if things turns bad.
+And more importantly you get to understand how quickly someone can become destitute if things suddenly turn bad.

-There is more though and we watch how Yvonne slowly come to trust Tami through their joint love of dogs and we watch how after some time Yvonne agrees to get help.
+There is more and we watch how Yvonne slowly comes to trust Tami through their joint love of dogs and we watch how after some time Yvonne agrees to get help.
 But this is not some simplistic happy every after ending quick fix, the simplistic realism continues as events almost seem to conspire against Yvonne.
-There are friends who go, death, sickness as well as feelings of self doubt which makes "Accidental Friendship" a thorough but not too heavy drama.
+There are friends who leave, death, sickness as well as feelings of self doubt which makes "Accidental Friendship" a thorough but not overly heavy drama.